 - cacao nibs or chocolate chips, as desired

 - 1/8 tsp to 1/4 tsp pure peppermint extract (I like 1/4 tsp)

-*If you can’t get on board with the greens-in-smoothies thing, you can opt for green food coloring or just drink a white mint shake.
+*If you can’t get on board with the greens-in-smoothies thing, you can opt for green food coloring or just drink a white peppermint shake (which is just as delicious).
 Or add a pinch of spirulina!

-Blend all ingredients in a blender until completely smooth, using anywhere from 2/3 cup to 1 cup milk, depending on desired thickness.
+Feel free to use your favorite milk of choice.
+Canned coconut milk will give it a rich milkshake-like taste, but I also really love the lighter results of using cashewmilk or almond milk.
+To make the shake: Blend all ingredients in a blender until completely smooth.
 Make sure the banana you use is at least somewhat brown, so you don’t get that unripe earthy banana flavor in your mint chocolate shake!
-You can add the chocolate either before or after blending.
+You can add the chocolate chips either before or after blending.
 Be sure to use pure peppermint extract, not imitation.

 Trending Right Now: